dbeniamine/MOCA/README.md

 Each Chunk line is followed by N access lines:

-    Access addr countread countwrite cpumas
+    Access @Virt @Phy countread countwrite cpumas

-Each access lines correspond to one page, it gives the address of the page, the number of read and writes observed and a cpumask telling which processors are responsible of these access.
+Each access lines correspond to one page, it gives the virtual and physical address of the page, the number of read and writes observed and a cpumask telling which processors are responsible of these access.

 ### Visualisation

 **TODO**
-+ Framesoc[3
++ Framesoc[3]
 + ocelotl[4]

 ## Installation